 Welcome to our Frequently Asked Questions (FAQs).
 Get answers to the most frequently asked questions about our Fellowship program.

-The Teach For Uganda (TFU) Fellowship is a 2-year full-time teaching as a leadership development program that equips fellows with hands-on leadership and pedagogical skills to become effective teachers and lifelong leaders who are deeply rooted in the communities they serve.
+The Teach For Uganda (TFU) Fellowship is a 2-year full-time Teaching as Collective Leadership Fellowship Program designed to equip Fellows (graduates who join the program) with hands-on leadership and pedagogical skills.
+The program empowers them to become highly effective teachers and lifelong leaders deeply rooted in the communities they serve.

+We believe that in two years, Fellows would have honed the necessary skills to go out and end educational inequity having experienced it firsthand in these schools.
 During the first year of the Fellowship, Fellows hone their teaching skills while establishing respect and trust among various stakeholders within the school community and the students.

-TFU Fellowship is open to all graduates from all academic backgrounds apart from education and UPE government teachers as long as they fit our eligibility criteria.
+TFU Fellowship is open to all graduates from all academic backgrounds

 We understand that the challenges in the education sector cannot be solved by only teachers.
 Therefore to create lasting change in the education system, there is a need for collaboration from across all academic backgrounds.